evitral/evitral.github.io/_pages/publications.md

 2. _**Stripe patterns orientation resulting from nonuniform forcings and other competitive effects in the Swift-Hohenberg dynamics**_, D.L.&#160;Coelho, E.&#160;Vitral, J.&#160;Pontes, and N.&#160;Mangiavacchi <br />
-Submitted to Physical Review E [[arXiv]](https://arxiv.org/abs/2008.00319)
+Submitted to Physical Review E <br />
+[[arXiv]](https://arxiv.org/abs/2008.00319)

 3. _**Numerical scheme for solving the nonuniformly forced cubic and quintic Swift-Hohenberg equations strictly respecting the Lyapunov functional**_,